MohamedYehiaAliA/DotNetTest/README.md

 This is a test task for DotNET.

-1- For this repository to your own github account
+1- Fork this repository to your own github account

 2- Adjust connection string to a sql express database (ProjectName.mdf) in the app_data directory